juergenweb/FrontendForms/README.md

         'value' => '1'
     ]);
 ```

+This rule in words: Show field 2 only if value 1 is selected in field 1.
+Otherwise hide it.

 That is all and now field 2 will be only visible, if you select value 1 on field 1.

 ### On which fields can I add a dependency?